 Thanks to the Package Travel, Package Holidays and Package Tours Regulations 1992, if you suffer carbon monoxide poisoning on holiday, then you can claim directly against your package holiday provider or tour operator.
 This makes your carbon monoxide poisoning claim much more straightforward than trying to navigate a foreign legal system.
 The regulations make it a requirement that the package holiday provider safeguards your health and safety whilst you are staying in a hotel or travelling on the arrangements made by them.

-You don’t need to find a solicitor who works in the country where you suffered a carbon monoxide poisoning.
-Accident Claims can provide a solicitor who covers your area and can help you every step of the way with your carbon monoxide poisoning case.
+You don’t need to find a solicitor who works in the country where you suffered carbon monoxide poisoning.
+Accident Claims can provide personal injury solicitors who cover your area and can help you every step of the way with claiming carbon monoxide poisoning compensation.

 The case study of Hotel Louis Corcyra Beach Bungalow from TUI involved the tragic story of siblings who died as a result of poisoning by carbon monoxide whilst on holiday in Corfu.
 They were staying in an apartment where the servicing of a boiler had been woefully inadequate.
 The children were on holiday with their family in a Hotel Louis Corcyrabeach bungalow.
 TUI were the tour operator.
 It was a four-star resort, but corners had been cut.
 A little boy of 6, Bobby and his sister, Christi, age 7, were found dead by a chambermaid.
 Their father and his girlfriend were unaware as they were both in a coma.